JuanCasimiro/Solidity-LearningProyects/README.md

 This function doesn't even read from the state of the app — its return value depends only on its function parameters.
 So in this case we would declare the function as pure.

 Note: It may be hard to remember when to mark functions as pure/view.
 Luckily the Solidity compiler is good about issuing warnings to let you know when you should use one of these modifiers.

+**msg.sender**
+In Solidity, there are certain global variables that are available to all functions.
+One of these is msg.sender, which refers to the address of the person (or smart contract) who called the current function.